cmusatyalab/elijah-openstack/README.md

    At this point, you check detail debug messages of Dashboard when you connect __using the specified port (ex. port 9090)__

+In DevStack, mostly of steps are as same except that Dashboard root directory is "/opt/stack/horizon".